ljonesdesign/INLS161-2021-spring/docs/03-sftp-editors.md

 ## Recommended Editor

 Use any Editor you like.
-My personal preference for teaching for both **PC and Mac** is [Visual Studio Code](https://code.visualstudio.com/)
+My personal preference for teaching for both **PC and Mac** was [Visual Studio Code](https://code.visualstudio.com/) but the new update is too confusing for beginners, so I will be using [Brackets](http://brackets.io/).

 ## Starters